 Neither the District of Columbia Court of Appeals nor the U.S. Court of Appeals from the DC Circuit will afford you a new trial and each appellate court will not hear new evidence that was failed to be presented to the trial court.
 Rather, the District of Columbia Court of Appeals and the U.S. Court of Appeals from the DC Circuit will review what transpired in the trial court and determine whether proper procedures were followed and the law was applied correctly.
 These appellate courts does not defer to the trial court or jury findings regarding factual issues, and only examine how the law was applied during the trial.

-To initiate an appeal, the appellant the party appealing a decision in Washington, DC is required file a notice of appeal in the trial court, and designate an appellate record consisting of materials from the trial court which the appellant wishes to present to the appellate court.
+To initiate a DC appeal, the appellant the party appealing a decision in Washington DC is required file a notice of appeal in the trial court and designate an appellate record consisting of materials from the trial court which the appellant wishes to present to the appellate court.

 The District of Columbia Court of Appeals and the U.S. Court of Appeals from the DC Circuit cases generally involve three legal briefs, all of which must contain citations to cases and statutory or other legal authorities.
 Briefs must also contain proper citations to the designated appellate record.
 First, the appellant files an opening brief with the court of appeals.
 This Court of Appeals brief is required to explain the factual and procedural history of the case, in a neutral fashion, and then state how the trial court erred and why the appellate court should reverse the ruling.
-The appellee sometimes called the respondent then files a responsive brief with the appellate court.
-Like the opening brief, a Court of Appeals response should also neutrally explain the factual and procedural history, followed by argument that the trial court was correct and the ruling should not be reversed.
-Finally, the appellant then will be given an opportunity to file a reply brief.
-In the reply, the appellant can argue against the claims made in the appellee’s responsive brief, but is not permitted to introduce any new legal arguments.
-The Court of Appeals reply must only address statements made in the responsive brief.
+The appellee, who sometimes called the respondent, then files a responsive brief with the DC appellate court.
+Like the opening brief, a DC Court of Appeals response should also neutrally explain the factual and procedural history, followed by argument that the trial court was correct and the ruling should not be reversed.
+Finally, the appellant then will be given an opportunity to file a reply brief in the court.
+In the reply, the appellant is able to argue against the claims made in the appellee’s responsive brief, but they are not permitted to introduce any new legal arguments.
+The DC Court of Appeals reply must only address statements made in the responsive brief.

 Typically, after the briefs are filed in the District of Columbia Court of Appeals and the U.S. Court of Appeals from the DC Circuit, a panel of the Court of Appeals judges will hear oral argument, which can take place anywhere from a few months to a year or more after the appeal is filed.
 However, each court of appeals can decide cases based solely on the briefs, without hearing oral argument.
 The District of Columbia Court of Appeals and the U.S. Court of Appeals from the DC Circuit panel will issue a written opinion stating their decision and the reasoning behind it.
 At the Court of Appeals’ discretion, the opinion may be published in the official reports and become binding authority over future cases.
 The timing of the court’s written opinion is generally a period of several months.